wang-q/genomes/Fungi.md

         * GB3 - NOT 'contig'; genome_rep: 'Full'
     * '>= 1 genomes'
         * GB4 - assembly_level: 'Complete Genome', 'Chromosome'
-    * Pneumocystis - The not-so-good genus/species
+    * The not-so-good family/genus/species
+        * Pneumocystis

 If a refseq assembly is available, the corresponding genbank one is not downloaded